bly1201/TRPriceTest/Readme.txt

+Please download the files
-Please download the file and execute the test in MS Visual Studio.
+Open the file in MS Visual Studio
+Run test from TestExplorer
+Choose Run All